Inflammatory bowel disease - ulcerative colitis; Colitis - ulcerative

 Large IntestineUndigested material, such as plant fiber, is passed next to the large intestine, or

 colon, mostly in liquid form.
-The colon is wider than the small intestine but only about 6 feet long.
+The colon is wider than the small intestine but only about 1.5 m or 6 feet long.
 The colon absorbs excess water and salts into the blood.
 The remaining waste matter is converted to feces through bacterial action.
 The colon is a continuous structure but it is characterized as having several components.

 Cecum and Appendix